hero02/demo-repo/README.md

 using github desktop to see if better than using command line. send to commit

-##created a test branch on desktop
+## Created a test branch on desktop

 push test branch to github to see if commited